 Arizona Medicaid, also called the Arizona Health Care Cost Containment System (AHCCCS), considers an applicant's income and assets.
 Asset transfers in the past five years immediately preceding application are also considered to prevent individuals from simply shifting their assets to family members to qualify.
 This “look back” period is called the Medicaid Look Back Period, and if found in violation, one may not qualify for Medicaid for a period of time.

 For 2020, the individual income limit is $2,349 / month, or said another way, $28,188 / year, and the resource limit is $2,000.
 For applicants who are married with both spouses applying for Medicaid, the income limit is double at $4,698 / month or $56,376 / year.
 The resource limit is also higher at $4,000.
 However, it’s important to note, some assets, such as the home the individual lives in is exempt, given it is valued under $595,000.
 Other exemptions include a single vehicle, personal belongings, household items, and burial plots.

 Assistance may also be received with basic housework, meal preparation, and shopping for essentials.
 The Attendant Care Worker can perform basic skilled nursing tasks, such as glucose and insulin monitoring, non-sterile wound care, enemas, etc., provided they have received training from a nursing professional.
 This program also covers the cost of equipment to promote independence, such as shower chairs, grab bars, and walkers.

 To enroll in the SDAC Program, an individual must first be approved for Arizona’s Long Term Care System.
 One can apply at any of the ALTCS office locations.
 More information about this program is available in this downloadable brochure and in this 89-page program manual.
 Additional information can be found on the AHCCCS’s website.
 Self-Directed Attendant Care is available statewide.

-As mentioned previously, another option AZ residents should investigate is Agency With Choice.
+As mentioned before, another option AZ residents should investigate is Agency With Choice.
 This similar program also allows for consumer direction of services and has no waiting lists for services.